 Use an email template with a bit of personalization:

 “Happy birthday, [First Name]!
 Here’s a 15% coupon just for you on your big day.”

 Whether you’re sending a coupon or simply wishes for a good year ahead, your client will be touched that you remembered.

 If you’re using social media (and you should be!) for your marketing efforts, you can use automation to beef up your followers.
 Whether you tweet every day, create a Facebook event every week, or pin like crazy to display your new products on Pinterest, social media platforms provide a great way to stay in front of clients without bombarding them with emails.
 But if a social media campaign is posted and no one sees it, did it even happen?

 Gaining fans and followers on social media is almost effortless with automation software.
 Send clients an automated invitation to check out one of your social profiles:

 “Did you know that we post how-to videos on Facebook every week?
 Click here to check out our Facebook page.”

 When a client clicks the link, your software’s work is done.
 You can’t guarantee that customers will decide to “like” your page, but at least you’ve made them aware that your profile exists.

 P.S.
 Add a P.S. to your email for the inevitable clients who don’t use social media: “If you aren’t on Facebook, could you please click here to let me know?”
 If the client clicks the link, the software takes note so you don’t ask again in the future.

-Hosting an event keeps you busy enough.
-Let automation handle some of the details, like registrations, confirmations and promotion.
+Hosting an event keeps your stretched team busy enough.
+Let small business automation handle some of the details, like registrations, confirmations and promotion.